Restaurants in Venice

 Telephone: +39 041 241 1881

-Popular with tourists and featuring grand paintings that occupy entire walls, Persian carpets and beautiful views onto the square of the Fenice theatre, Antico Martini is one of the oldest restaurants in Venice, steeped in almost 300 years' history.
+Popular with tourists and featuring grand paintings that occupy entire walls, Persian carpets and beautiful views onto the square of the Fenice Theatre, Antico Martini is one of the oldest restaurants in Venice, steeped in almost 300 years' history.
 The superb cuisine will not disappoint and is always made form the freshest ingredients.
-Open daily from 10.00am to midnight.
+Open daily from 10am to midnight.
 Reservations essential.

 Address: Campo San Fantin (on the same square as La Fenice opera house)